-Recently we just acquired a 5ct+ alexandrite with an amazing colour change.
+Recently we just acquired a 5ct+ alexandrite gemstone with an amazing colour change.
 The base colour (green) looks like a nice green tourmaline with a tinge of red (due to the strong colour change) under natural light.

 Under incandescent light, it changes to a nice fuschia colour with tinge of green.

 The gem is free from cracks and is beautiful.
 It even has some needles in the bottom of the gem, where if you use a strong pen light, it would show a cat's eye effect.

 "Alexandrite is so rare that you can maybe buy only buy 1 gem piece in 2-3years."

 Why is gem quality Alexandrite so rare and valuable?

 1. The pioneering source (Ural Mountains, Russia) that made the alexandrite gem popular is said to be exhausted.